alexwoolford/woolford.io/README.md

 This is my first experience building a UI.
 I used [Vue.js](https://vuejs.org/) because it's fast and simple.

-Right now there a single page with an area to enter a list of IP addresses.
+Right now there's a single page with an area to enter a list of IP addresses.
 The IP's are geolocated using the [geoip-lookup-service](https://github.com/alexwoolford/geoip-lookup-service).

 ![woolford.io screenshot](woolfordio_screenshot.png)